mikalai-hryb/notes/terraform.md

 The `terraform taint` command is DEPRECATED now in favor of `-replace` flag.

-### How to rename a resource adress in a state file?
+### How to rename a resource address in a state file?

 The `terraform mv` command can help.

 * the `terraform state mv -state-out=<another-state-file> <resource_address> <resource_address>` moves the resource to another state file without changing the resource address
   * `-state-out` flag is DEPRECATED.
 To move a resource to another state file
-    1. remove the resorce from the first state file with `removed` block in old configuration
+    1. remove the resource from the first state file with `removed` block in old configuration
-    2. remove the resorce from old configuration
+    2. remove the resource from old configuration
     3. add `import` block to new configuration
     4. define the resource in new configuration
 * the `terraform state mv <old_resource_address> <new_resource_address>` renames the resource within the state file